Image: Narrative History Dream

 If you start your education with specific technologies, I believe it will limit your ability to adapt, or to switch from one area to another.
 In addition, when we learn a particular technology in isolation, it often makes our level of understanding more superficial.
 It means that as soon as we leave the comfort zone of the context in which we learned the technology, we can quickly become lost.

 Any specific technology can be seen as some combination of fundamental ideas applied in a particular way.
-Looking at things in this manner is very powerful.
-The ability to formulate concepts in this way is like a superpower, allowing you to pick up new things more quickly than other people and leaving them wondering how you did it!
+Looking at things in this way is very powerful.
+It's like a superpower, allowing you to pick up new things more quickly than other people and leaving them wondering how you did it!